jetbtc/diggit-chathelper/README.md

 # diggit-chathelper v0.3.4

+**IMPORTANT: The sites coldwallet and hotwallet have been drained and the admin of the site has been inactive for ages now.
+Reports have been coming in that withdrawals are not working properly and nobody is taking care of the issue.
+SADLY, I HAVE TO RECOMMEND AGAINST TRUSTING DIGGIT.IO FOR NOW**

 A bunch of tools for the chat on https://diggit.io - by jet (#1761 on diggit)

 ### Installation